eACLS Logo

 2. Conduct a systematic survey to identify a patient in asystole.

-4. Select the appropriate treatment modalities (pharmacological and electrical) to manage a patient in asystole.
+4. Select the appropriate treatment modalities to manage a patient in asystole.

 5. Discuss the indications for terminating resuscitation efforts.

-3. Conduct a systematic survey to identify a patient in symptomatic bradycardia.
+2. Conduct a systematic survey to identify a patient with symptomatic bradycardia.

-6. Discuss the significance of bradycardia in an AMI situation.
+5. Discuss the significance of bradycardia in the setting of active myocardial ischemia.

 1. Conduct a systematic assessment of a patient with a narrow complex tachycardia to determine the hemodynamic status.